 Nestled in the wonderful culinary landscape of Japan, is a small region in the country’s north-eastern area, called the Tohoku region.
 This region has an amazing food culture that has popularised itself across the country.

 Within the Tohoku region, there are smaller zones, namely Akita, Aomori, Fukushima, Iwate, Miyagi and Yamagata.
 Each of these zones bring their own delicacies to the plate.
 From sliced sea urchin roe to fish gut and vegetables, baked rice cakes to soba noodles, each of these zones have their own famous local cuisines.

-Sasakamaboko is another delicacy from the Thoku region.
+Sasa kamaboko is another delicacy from the Tohoku region.
 It hails from the lands of Miyagi.
-It is colourful mixture of fish, mirin (rice wine), sugar, starch and bamboo leaves.
+It is a colourful mixture of fish, mirin, sugar, starch and bamboo leaves.
 Roasted to perfection, this dish can warm you up on a winter’s night.

 What are you waiting for?
 Pack your bags, pay a visit to Japan, and enjoy the local cuisine of the Tohoku region.